 Psychopathological symptoms were measured using the Positive and Negative Syndrome Scale (PANSS).62 The PANSS is a 30-item observer-rated scale that assesses symptoms from 1 to 7 (higher scores indicating more severe symptom levels).
 It provides total scores for positive symptoms (ranging from 7 to 49), negative symptoms (ranging from 7 to 49), and general symptoms (ranging from 16-112).

-The clinician-patient TR was measured using the total scores on the Scale for Assessing Therapeutic Relationships in Community Mental Health Care, patient version (STAR-P) and clinician version (STAR-C).29 Both scales consist of 12 items self-rated from 0 to 5 (higher scores indicating a stronger TR).
+The clinician-patient therapeutic relationship was measured using the total scores on the Scale for Assessing Therapeutic Relationships in Community Mental Health Care, patient version (STAR-P) and clinician version (STAR-C).29 Both scales consist of 12 items self-rated from 0 to 5 (higher scores indicating a stronger therapeutic relationship).

 Social outcomes were measured using the Objective Social Outcomes Index (SIX),63 which measures objective data on employment, accommodation, and living situation, and provides a total score from 0 to 6 (higher scores indicating more positive social outcomes).